Commonly Used Brand Name(s)Synarel

+Keep the bottle upright.
+Do not freeze.
 After you prime the bottle, there will only be 60 doses or sprays.
 Keep track of the number of sprays you use.
-Throw the bottle away after you use 60 sprays (for 30 days) even if some liquid remains in the bottle.
+Throw the bottle away after you use 60 sprays (for 30 days) even if some liquid remains.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered: